Endaris/panel-attack-updater/README.md

 In `config.json` configure only the `activeReleaseStream` to the one you wish your players to start with as a fallback, do not configure `activeVersion`.
 Zip, rename and possibly fuse the updater for release as usual.
 In general it is advisable to embed a fallback version.

+## Switching release streams

+After determining the startup version, the updater restarts from scratch and loads up with the conf of the game.
+Before doing so it sets the `GAME_UPDATER` and `GAME_UPDATER_STATES`.
+As the restart is indeed a full restart, if you wish to make release stream switching available in your game, you need to call `GAME_UPDATER:init()` to have the updater read its configurations and installed versions.
+You can then use functions as defined in `updater/gameUpdater.lua` to retrieve information about remote and installed versions.
+The updater uses love threads so if you do anything online related, you should make sure to call `update` on the updater as otherwise it will never update with the results of the threads.

 ## Embedding a fallback version